ManjulaChintharla/Chat-App-backend/README.md

 # Backend for "Chat App"
-- The backend of a web application that runs on browser
+- The backend of a web chat application that runs on browser

 ## Description
 - In this web app users can register, log in, search other users and send/receive private messages.<br>